GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Introduction

 \section{Introduction}

-Geometry Problem Solving (GPS) vividly reveals the operational mechanisms of advanced human cognition.
-It requires solvers to possess the following core competencies: extensive knowledge base, rigorous logical reasoning, precise computational skills, spatial visualization ability, and auxiliary line construction techniques \cite{jonsson2022creative,yan2024survey}.
-Since these challenging requirements, this task has consistently attracted sustained widespread attention from the community \cite{lu2021inter,chen2021geoqa,wu2024gps,trinh2024solving,cheng2025geouni}.
+As a cornerstone of mathematics, Geometry Problem Solving (GPS) epitomizes the advanced cognitive patterns of the human mind.
+It demands the integration of diverse core competencies: extensive geometric knowledge base, rigorous logical reasoning, precise computational skills, spatial visualization ability, and strategic auxiliary line construction \citep{jonsson2022creative,yan2025survey}.
+Given these challenging requirements, this task has consistently attracted widespread attention from the community \citep{lu2021inter,chen2021geoqa,wu2024gps,trinh2024solving,cheng2025geouni}.

-The multimodal large language models (MLLMs) represented by GPT-4o \cite{hurst2024gpt}, have recently emerged as a significant focus of research attention.
-These models combine the extensive knowledge base of Large Language Models (LLMs) with visual perception capabilities, demonstrating remarkable performance in logical reasoning and computational skills \cite{Driess2023PaLMEAE, yin2024survey}.
-These characteristics make it particularly suitable for GPS, leading to numerous studies \cite{anand2024geovqa, zhang2024geoeval} evaluating MLLMs' geometric reasoning abilities.
+Multimodal Large Language Models (MLLMs), represented by GPT-4o \cite{hurst2024gpt}, have recently emerged as a significant focus of research attention.
+By combining the inherent strengths of Large Language Models (LLMs) in knowledge, reasoning, and calculation with visual modules, MLLMs demonstrate remarkable performance in multimodal reasoning \citep{Driess2023PaLMEAE, yin2024survey}.
+These characteristics reflect their potential for GPS, leading to numerous studies \citep{anand2024geovqa, zhang2024geoeval} evaluating MLLMs' geometric reasoning abilities.